 You can still find writings from my previous life on here, but I hope you’ll find my more recent essays on history, philosophy, and society to be more engaging, enraging, and enchanting.
 Driven in part by the Renaissance proverb that “A well-rounded man must be an artist, a warrior, and a philosopher”, I’ve been grabbing life by the horns for 33 years and hope to wrestle it 67 more.

-Influences: Prior to 2020, my main influences as far as writing and worldview were Gore Vidal, Christopher Hitchens, George Orwell, Thomas Jefferson, and Thomas Paine.
-Since 2020, however, I’ve come to enjoy the work of Yoram Hazony, Joseph Campbell, Theodor Herzl, Ze’ev Jabotinsky, Oswald Spengler, Douglas Murray, and Roger Scruton, as well as the fiction of Roald Dahl, Cormac McCarthy, John le Carré, and the poetry of Yehuda Amichai and Ovid.
+Influences: Prior to 2020, my main influences as far as writing and worldview were Gore Vidal, Christopher Hitchens, Anthony Bourdain, George Orwell, Thomas Jefferson, and Thomas Paine.
+Since 2020, however, I’ve come to enjoy the work of Yoram Hazony, Niccolò Machiavelli, Joseph Campbell, Theodor Herzl, Ze’ev Jabotinsky, Oswald Spengler, Douglas Murray, and Roger Scruton, as well as the fiction of Roald Dahl, Cormac McCarthy, John le Carré, and the poetry of Yehuda Amichai and Ovid.
 Yet three influences who have remained constant throughout the entirety of my adult life—despite shifting political and spiritual views—have been Marcus Aurelius, Plato, and Carl Jung.